Search

 1928: Our first aged care home, Taylor Village, opens at Narrabeen.
 Wesley Taylor Narrabeen takes its name from our first Superintendent, Rev William George Taylor.

-1946: Waddle House (now known as Wesley Hospital Ashfield) is the first private Christian psychiatric hospital to open in NSW.
+1946: Waddle House (later became known as Wesley Hospital Ashfield) was the first private Christian psychiatric hospital to open in NSW.

 1959: Rev Alan Walker launches the inaugural Easter Mission.
 Today this missional event has grown to include public processions, shared meals and church services throughout Holy Week.
 Also, Wesley Impact!
 Magazine publishes its first issue.